quanhua92/markdown-converter-online/docs/postmortem/react-error-185-mobile-workspace.md

 3. **Error Boundary Monitoring**: React errors in production should be monitored and alerted
 4. **User-Directed Problem Solving**: Following user guidance on fundamental approaches led to breakthrough
 5. **Focus on Core Issues**: Distinguishing between critical runtime errors and development warnings
+6. **Architecture Over Patches**: When users request fundamental changes, implement new architecture rather than patching existing code
+7. **Build System Reliability**: Ensure build systems can reliably reflect code changes, especially in containerized environments
+8. **Manual Testing**: Automated tests may not catch caching issues that only appear in real build environments

 ### Prevention Strategies
 1. **Circular Dependency Audits**: Regular review of all `useCallback` dependency arrays for state they modify